Ascetic Computing

 It’s the same thing in computing.
 The first chapter of the book Programming Pearls by Jon Bentley describes a sorting problem with a hardware constraint of limited memory.
 Had the memory not been constrained, the obvious answer would have been to use a regular library sort routine.
 But the constraint forced a creative solution that fit the problem’s exactly requirements - populating a large bit field, which was not memory efficient, but had the pleasant side effect of also being an order of magnitude faster than an ordinary sort.
 We’ll revisit programming in a moment.

-When you everything is available to you and there are no limits, it can be terrible for your creative thinking.
+When everything is available and there are no limits, it can be terrible for your creative thinking.

 Have you ever spent more time scrolling through the enormous number of options on a movie streaming service than actually watching a movie?
 I never had that problem when I was a teenager with a dozen well-worn VHS tapes of my favorite movies.
 I just picked one and watched it.